Home > Short-term health insurance > Short-term health insurance in New Hampshire

 Which short-term plan durations are permitted under New Hampshire rules?

-A short-term plan also cannot be issued to anyone in New Hampshire who has had more than 540 days of short-term coverage in the past 24 months.
-So a person can’t have more than a year and a half of short-term coverage in a given two-year period.
+Even if multiple carriers were offering coverage, state rules clarify that a short-term plan cannot be issued to anyone in New Hampshire who has had more than 540 days of short-term coverage in the past 24 months.
+So a person can’t have more than a year and a half of short-term coverage in a given two-year period.3

 Which insurance companies offer short-term health coverage in New Hampshire?